DelazJ/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map3d.rst

 The :guilabel:`Set from a 3D View...` pull-down menu lets you populate the items with the parameters of a 3D View.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |add3DMap| image:: /static/common/mActionAdd3DMap.png
-   :width: 1.5em